flowerinthenight/kettle/README.md

 ## Example
 A simple example is provided [here](https://github.com/flowerinthenight/kettle/blob/master/examples/v2/simple/main.go) for reference.
 Try running it simultaneously on multiple nodes.
 For the version 0.x.x example, check it out [here](https://github.com/flowerinthenight/kettle/blob/master/examples/simple/main.go).

-## Notes
-Check this [blog post](https://flowerinthenight.com/blog/2019/06/05/master-election-using-kettle) out for information on how this library is used in production.